Opequon Creek Project Team

 The Opequon Creek Project Team (OCPT), a 501(c)(3) tax exempt corporation, was formed in April 2005 to plan and implement nonpoint source pollution reduction projects in the watershed.
 Several local, state and federal government agencies are represented at OCPT’s regular meetings, and clean-up and tree planting events have attracted many watershed residents and their families.
 Opequon Creek Project team quickly has become a dynamic force of progress in the community’s effort to protect and enhance its natural resources.

-undertake projects that will lead to reduction in pollutants
+that will lead to reduction in pollutants (primarily

-trash) entering the Opequon Creek and its tributaries in
+entering the Opequon Creek and its tributaries in Berkeley and

 Opequon Creek begins near the town of Opequon in Frederick County, Virginia, and flows east to Clarke County where it bends and flows north into West Virginia and to the Potomac River.
 The Opequon Creek is part of the Upper Potomac River Watershed, and ultimately the Chesapeake Bay watershed.
 The lower portion of the Opequon watershed covers an area of about 200 square miles in Berkeley and Jefferson Counties (see watershed map).
 The West Virginia portion of the Opequon Creek is 34.1 miles long.
 An analysis of 2003 land use/land cover data for the West Virginia watershed revealed: 51.4% forest, 35.3% agriculture, and 9.5% urban/residential.